Curriculum Vitae

 Book Chapters

 “Poetry: From Performance to Analysis.”
 Digital Voices: Podcasting in the Creative Writing Classroom.
 Ed.
 Leigh Camacho Rourks and Saul Lemerond.
-Under contract with Bloomsbury Publishing.
+Bloomsbury Publishing, 2023.
+71-90.

 “‘Most doctors will just say “Stop running”’: Women Runners' Narratives, Agency, and Identity.”
 Women’s Health Advocacy: Rhetorical Ingenuity for the 21st Century, Ed.
 Jamie White-Farnham, Bryna Siegel Finer, and Cathryn Molloy.
 Routledge, 2020.
 122-131.